klawik-j/sudoku-ocr/CONTRIBUTING.md

 ## Requirements
 There are two types of requirements:
-* Requirements specified in `*_requires` section in [setup.py](./setup.py) - taken directly form [requirements.txt](./requirements.txt) file witch are used while installing the packaged with `pip`.
+* Requirements specified in `*_requires` section in [setup.py](./setup.py) - taken directly form [requirements.txt](./requirements.txt) file which are used while installing the packaged with `pip`.
 They are also used to create environment for developing purposes.
 * [requirements-test.txt](./requirements-test.txt) used for creating reproducible environment for testing by tox.